 So don’t let fears about cost and coverage be the thing that stops you from getting life-saving treatment for you or your loved one.
 Our specialists are standing by 24/7 to answer your call and provide you with the information you need.
 Call now or fill out the form below:

 National Institute on Drug Abuse.
 (2018, January).
-Is drug addiction treatment worth its cost? from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/drug-addiction-treatment-worth-its-cost
+Is drug addiction treatment worth its cost? from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/drug-addiction-treatment-worth-its-cost

 ScienceDirect. (n.d.).
-Long Term Residential Care. from https://www.sciencedirect.com/topics/medicine-and-dentistry/long-term-residential-care
+Long Term Residential Care. from from https://www.sciencedirect.com/topics/medicine-and-dentistry/long-term-residential-care

 T, B, (June, 2019).
 The Costs of Drug Use to Society.
 Verywell Mind.
 Retrieved August, 2019 from from from https://www.verywellmind.com/what-are-the-costs-of-drug-abuse-to-society-63037